o-jasper/o-jasper.github.io/blog/_posts/2015-01-07-public_goods_and_business_models.md

 In my opinion, *most* ownership constitutes a move from common goods to private goods.
 After all, for items that you can hold in your hand, anyone can pick it up and run with it.
 Of course, used as a common good, the item could easily be misplaced or badly used and broken.
-Nevertheless, ownership is so ingrained, instinctually so, probably because this notion was so important for our ancestors.
+Ownership is so ingrained, instinctually so, probably because this notion was so important for our ancestors.

 Taking the view from the purpose of ownership, taking it as *absolute*